mmcc-xx/BirdCAGE/README.md

 ![BirdCAGE Screenshot](birdcage.JPG)

 # Newest stuff
+- Made the UI more consistent.
+Setting preferences and streams is still pretty bad though.
 - Just in as of 11:49 eastern US time on May 19th, tiny dynamically generated tiny spectrograms.
 So neat.

 # BirdCAGE